darren24/ECG-Heartbeat-Classification/README.md

 Premature ventricular contraction (PVC)
 Dataset
 The dataset used for this project is the MIT-BIH Arrhythmia Dataset, which contains 48 half-hour excerpts of two-channel ambulatory ECG recordings from 47 subjects, annotated beat-by-beat.
+## Please refer to the ECG_Classification.ipynb file for all the work done on this project.

 ## Data Preprocessing
 Before training the model, the dataset was preprocessed to ensure the best possible results.
 The preprocessing steps included: